railsgirlsrdu/twitter_curriculum/README.md

 #### Update `Gemfile`

-Open up the `Gemfile` in your text editor.
+Heroku requires that you use a different database than what you've been using in development.
+This database is called Postgresql.
+To configure your app to use Postgresql when on Heroku, open up the `Gemfile` in your text editor.
 Change this line:

 ```ruby
 gem 'sqlite3'
 ```
-to
+to this:
 ```ruby
 group :development do
   gem 'sqlite3'
 end
 ```
-And add this new section:
+And add a new section:
 ```ruby
 group :production do
   gem 'pg'